viboverse/functional-programming-jamk/materials/24-phoenix-install.md

 ### **node.js**
 Phoenix uses webpack to compile static assets (JavaScript, CSS, etc), by default.
 Webpack uses the **node package manager (npm)** to install its dependencies, and npm requires node.js.

+**NOTE** Latest version of node.js does not seem to work.
+Browse the older versions of node.js installs and install the version 6.14.15.

 Download and install node.js from the [download page](https://nodejs.org/en/download/).
 If you have a old installation, note that Phoenix requires node.js version 5.0.0 or greater.

 On Windows, after installation, add the path **C:\\Program Files\\nodejs\\** to system environment variables: